S-Gol/NDE-IR-Processing/readme.md

-Script to calculate second time derivatives of videos, specifically for use with flash tomography.
+Script to calculate second time derivatives of videos, specifically for use with flash thermography.

 Requires Numpy, OpenCV2, Python.